San Diego Construction Accident Lawyers

 Common Causes Of Construction Accidents

-- Falls and ladder incidents – Falls are common in many workplaces.
+- Falls and Ladder Incidents — Falls are common in many workplaces.
 According to OSHA, 37 percent of construction fatalities come from falls.
-While you might not think a fall is a big deal, it can be on a construction site.
+While you might not think a fall is a big deal, it can be a significant issue on a construction site.
 Falls can happen from ladders, scaffolding, and any elevated surface.
-Sometimes, they can occur from the cranes, forklifts, or other equipment.
+Sometimes, they can occur from cranes, forklifts, or other types of equipment.

-- Industrial accident – There are various industrial work sites in San Diego.
+- Industrial Accident — There are various industrial work sites in San Diego.
 Accidents can happen during construction, at warehouses, or in machinery plants.
-These cases are very complex.
+These cases can be complex.

-- Machinery accidents – These accidents usually lead to crushing incidents.
-OSHA often refers to them as “caught-in/between” incidents.
+- Machinery Accidents — These accidents often result in crushing incidents.
+OSHA usually refers to them as “caught-in/between” incidents.
 They also report that 2.6 percent of construction fatalities happen from these instances.
 These fatal accidents can involve being hit by heavy objects, tools, and equipment.
-They may also involve being crushed by machinery.
+They may also be crushed by machinery.

-- Scaffolding incidents – The Bureau of Labor Statistics reported 88 deaths from scaffolding incidents in 2001.
+- Scaffolding Incidents — The Bureau of Labor Statistics reported 88 deaths from scaffolding incidents in 2001.
 Conversely, OSHA reports about 4,500 scaffolding accidents annually.
-Scaffolding accidents happen in several ways, including falls, unsecured scaffolding, etc.
+Scaffolding accidents can occur in several ways, including falls from collapsing and unsecured scaffolding.

-- Electrocution and explosions – Wires allow tools to be plugged in and used.
-They must be secured to avoid electrocution.
-A person coming into contact with high voltage can lead to injury or death.
+- Electrocution and Explosions — Wires allow tools to be plugged in and used.
+They must be secured to avoid causing electrocution.
+Contact with high voltage can lead to injury or death.
 OSHA reports that 8.9 percent of fatalities are attributed to electrical accidents.

-- Fires – The most common causes of accidents on San Diego construction sites are burns.
-There is an abundance of fire hazards like uncovered electrical lines.
-Construction workers are also constantly using flames and flammable objects throughout the day.
+- Fires — There is an abundance of fire hazards, like uncovered electrical lines.
+Construction workers also frequently use flames and flammable substances throughout the day.
 These materials are necessary to complete job tasks.

 Falls